Work orders are the engine that drives maintenance.

 Create the users and provide them with a login and password for the work order software program.

-The next step is to take the cost centers and add them to the equipment and locations, allowing costs to be accumulated on each entity.
-This ensures that work orders are written to the equipment or location itself for a proper history in the work order software program, and still allow for charges of labor and material to accumulate into the proper cost center account.
+The next step involves taking the cost centers and adding them to the equipment and locations, allowing costs to accumulate for each entity.
+This process ensures that the team writes work orders for the equipment or location itself, creating a proper history in the work order software program, while still allowing labor and material charges to accumulate into the proper cost center account.

 Display of some client logos